How to make sparkling tea

 Method:

-1. Using a funnel, add approx. 1 gram of tea per 100mls sparkling water.
-For a single/double serve, add 3 - 4 grams of tea (approx 2 tsp) to a 330/350ml** bottle of sparkling water.
+1. Using a funnel, add approx. 1 gram of tea** per 100mls sparkling water.
 Screw the lid on tightly.

-2. Place in the fridge or ice bucket and steep for 2 hours, then open the lid very slowly (it can bubble over) and gently pour through a strainer into a serving pitcher/jug/carafe - glass works well so you can see the tea sparkling.
+3. When ready, open the lid very slowly (it can bubble over) and gently pour through a strainer into a serving pitcher- glass works well so you can see the tea glowing.

 3. When when ready, pour into glasses (champagne glasses work well).
 Garnish with edible flowers or fruit if you wish, serve and enjoy!